Five Kings: The Psychopathology of a Monarchy

 Lovro Zafred, Lucija Harum, Aljoša Koltak, Lučka Počkaj, Luka Bokšan as guest, Borut Doljšak as guest, Žan Brelih Hatunić, Branko Završan, Barbara Medvešček, Eva Stražar

-The performance, based on the octalogy of historical chronicles by William Shakespeare, which, questioning the legitimacy of power and political theology, cover the brutal period of English history – the great medieval crisis, the Hundred Years' War with France, its culmination in the civil war, i.e. Wars of the Roses, with the defeat of Richard III and the establishment of the Tudor dynasty, leading to the Elizabethan era.
-The medieval material and spiritual crisis are reflected in the psychopathology of five kings: Richard II (delusions of grandeur), Henry IV (paranoia), Henry V (nationalism), Henry VI (catatonia), and Richard III (genocide), who, as absolute rulers, inevitably suffer from a loss of humanity.
+Questioning the legitimacy of power and political theology, the performance is based on William Shakespeare’s octalogy of historical chronicles spanning a brutal period of English history – the great medieval crisis, the Hundred Years’ War with France and its culmination in the civil war known as the Wars of the Roses, which ultimately resulted in the defeat of Richard III, the establishment of the Tudor dynasty and the eventual dawn of the Elizabethan era.
+The medieval material and spiritual crisis are reflected in the psychopathology of five kings: Richard II (delusions of grandeur), Henry IV (paranoia), Henry V (nationalism), Henry VI (catatonia) and Richard III (genocide), who, as absolute rulers, inevitably suffer from a loss of humanity.
 The infernal machine repeats itself in the cycle of history, following the same pattern: a rise is followed by a fall.
-Amid their power struggle, in the pursuit of survival and social advancement, the protagonists of this mechanism search in vain for their own reflection in a broken mirror.
-The "great feudal mechanism of history" (J. Kott) examines how Shakespeare’s psychological models of ruler’s function today and how much of modern political practices are already mirrored in the stagnant courts of the bloody Henries and Richards.
+Amid their power struggle in the pursuit of survival and social advancement, the protagonists of this mechanism search in vain for their own reflection in a broken mirror.
+The “great feudal mechanism of history” (J. Kott) examines how Shakespeare’s psychological models of rulers function today and how much of modern political practices are already mirrored in the stagnant courts of the bloody Henries and Richards.